LotusLotus

 Kāśyapa asked the Buddha, "If leaving pain and pleasure is liberation, will illness end with the exhaustion of karma?"

-The Buddha told Kāśyapa, "Worldly pleasures are in effect pain.
-Liberation is achieved by leaving them and ending karma."
+The Buddha told Kāśyapa, “Worldly pleasures are in effect pain.
+One achieves liberation by leaving such pleasures and ending karma.”

 Kāśyapa asked the Buddha, "Is liberation the final ending?"

-The Buddha told Kāśyapa, "One may liken space to the ocean.
+The Buddha told Kāśyapa, “One may liken space to the ocean.
 Is space really like the ocean?
-Space is beyond analogy.
-In the same way, liberation is beyond analogy.
+As space is beyond analogy, so too is liberation.
 No one can know that formless gods have form.
-Nor can one know whether they are like this or like that, whether they stand this way or frolic that way.
-This [knowledge] is beyond the state of voice-hearers or Pratyekabuddhas.
-Liberation is the same way."
+Nor can one know whether they are like this or like that, whether they stand in this way or frolic in that way.
+As this [knowledge] is beyond the state of voice-hearers and Pratyekabuddhas, so too is liberation.”

 Kāśyapa asked the Buddha, "World-Honored One, who forms sentient beings?"